TechPolicyLab/Data-Statements/README.md

 <details open>
   <summary> What </summary>
 All of the speaker groups represented in the dataset should be characterized with a prose description.
-Demographic categories are culture-specific and locally appropriate categories and definitions should be used.
+Demographic categories are context- and culture-specific; therefore, locally appropriate categories and definitions should be used.
 Suggested specifications include:
   <ul>
    <li> Age </li>